AdithyaR9/TheWeather-App/README.md

-# Weather App
+# TheWeather App

 ## Overview
-This Weather App is built in Swift and SwiftUI, following an MVVM-like architecture pattern.
+This App is built in Swift and SwiftUI, following an MVVM-like architecture pattern.
 It retrieves live weather data based on the user's location using the OpenWeather API.

 ## Features